Food before one is for…“insert commonly heard answer here”.

 Food before one is for gradual skill development

-Babies should get better and more efficient at taking solids in as every month passes.
+Babies should get better and more efficient at taking in solid food as every month passes.

 If you don’t see this progress happening, take a look at your baby’s milk and solids schedule, and also at whether or not you’re offering solids daily.
-If interest isn’t there, it’s likely they’re too full on breastmilk/formula.
+If interest isn’t there, it’s likely they’re too full on breast milk or formula milk.

 Feeding at night also affects appetite, so look into how much milk they’re getting at night to determine if this is taking away from solid food appetite during the day.